 Under the provisions set out by the ACA, types of addiction treatment covered by healthcare insurance should include:

 - Individual therapy sessions: Therapy is an essential part of drug and alcohol rehab.
-Working with a counselor / therapist one-to-one has many benefits, and it is often considered the cornerstone of addiction treatment.

-Medicaid Public Health Insurance & Addiction Treatment
+Medicaid Public Health Insurance and Addiction Treatment

 Medicaid’s Benefits for Drug & Alcohol Rehab Programs